 After a one time only reunion for a cable TV music special in 1979, THE ASSOCIATION, with much industry and fan encouragement, decided to reunite and get back on the road.

 “On the road” is right.
 Since their reunion, THE ASSOCIATION has performed all over the world.
 They have sung and played in every state in the United States, including major showrooms in Atlantic City, Las Vegas, Reno, Tahoe and many times at the Hollywood Bowl.
 They have also played most of the Canadian provinces, Bermuda, Athens, South America, and The Philippines.
 They have also been on many major tours, including The Happy Together Tour in 1984, 2011, and coming in 2015, the Dick Clark’s American Bandstand Concert Tour in 1989, The Dodge presents Legends For Liberty Tour, and Where The Action Is Tour in 2013.
 They have played with symphony orchestras, at music festivals, colleges, fairs, and at every large theme park on the continent.
 They have also performed at supper clubs, hotels, conventions and television shows.
 In 2004, THE ASSOCIATION appeared on two PBS Specials.
 In 2003, they were inducted into The Vocal Group Hall of Fame.
 Warner Bros./Rhino Records has released a double CD Just the Right Sound THE ASSOCIATION Anthology with 50 tunes, a 40 page biographical booklet, and lots of pictures.

-The current group is made up of orginal band members Jim Yester and Jules Alexander, along with longtime member since the 70’s Del Ramos, brother of Larry Ramos, Jordan Cole, son of original member Brian Cole, and Bruce Pictor.
-Paul Holland joins the group for the six-member line up.
+The current group is made up of original band members Jim Yester and Jules Alexander, along with longtime member since the 70’s Del Ramos, brother of Larry Ramos, Jordan Cole, son of original member Brian Cole, along with Bruce Pictor and Paul Holland who have played with the group since the 80's.

 The bottom line is simple: they’re looking great and sounding better than ever!